DiedrichsenLab/PcmPy/docs/source/model_type.rst

 ^^^^^^^
 An empirical example to for a fixed representational model comes from Ejaz et al (2015).
 Here the representational structure of 5 finger movements was compared to the representational structure predicted by the way the muscles are activated during finger movements (Muscle model), or by the covariance structure of natural movements of the 5 fingers.
 That is the predicted second moment matrix is derived from data completely independent of our imaging data.

-Models are a specific class, inherited from the .
+Models are a specific class, inherited from the class ``Model``.
 To define a fixed model, we simple need to load the predicted second moment matrix and define a model structure as follows (see ``demos/recipe_finger``):

 .. sourcecode:: python

-    M.numGparams = 0; % Number of parameters
-    M.Gc = Model(1).G_cent; % This is the predicted second moment matrix from the behavioural data M.name = 'muscle’;% This is the name of the
+    M1 = pcm.ModelFixed('null',np.eye(5))    # Makes a Null model
+    M2 = pcm.ModelFixed('muscle',modelM[0])  # Makes the muscle model
+    M3 = pcm.ModelFixed('natural',modelM[1]) # Makes the natural stats model
+    M = [M1,M2] # Join the models for fitting in list

 When evaluating the likelihood of a data set under the prediction, the pcm toolbox still needs to estimate the scaling factor and the noise variance, so even in the case of fixed models, an iterative maximization of the likelihood is required (see below).

 Component models
 ----------------

 A more flexible model is to express the second moment matrix as a linear combination of different components.
-For example, the representational structure of activity patterns in the human object recognition system in inferior temporal cortex can be compared to the response of a convolutional neural network that is shown the same stimuli [@RN3544].
+For example, the representational structure of activity patterns in the human object recognition system in inferior temporal cortex can be compared to the response of a convolutional neural network that is shown the same stimuli (Khaligh-Razavi & Kriegeskorte, 2014).
 Each layer of the network predicts a specific structure of the second moment matrix and therefore constitutes a fixed model.
-However, the real representational structure seems to be best described by a mixture of multiple layers.
+However, the representational structure may be best described by a mixture of multiple layers.
 In this case, the overall predicted second moment matrix is a linear sum of the weighted components matrices:

 .. math::
     \mathbf{G}= \sum_{h}{\exp(\theta_{h})\mathbf{G}_{h}}